derRaab/mokick-js-content-proxy/README.md

 # MOKICK content proxy for JavaScript

+MOKICK is the elearning authoring tool developed at [https://bayerundpreuss.com](https://bayerundpreuss.com) and used by Bayer und Preuss customers.

-MOKICK runtime templates embedding HTML using an `<iframe>` provide read data access and communication APIs to the iframe content window.
-This paper describes how to do it from the iframe content window perspective.
+HTML content, embedded within an MOKICK runtime, can read data and communicate with the MOKICK web application using a small set of APIs provided and injected by the MOKICK runtime.
+This paper describes how to use it from within the iframe content window.

 ## Basics

 The communication bridge and it's API is provided by an JavaScript object that will be injected from the parent MOKICK runtime into the `<iframe>` content window.
-Do not assume it's already available, use a loop to detect it!
+Please do not assume it's already available, use a loop to detect it!

 We refer to the injected JavaScript object as "MOKICK content proxy".